-If you did not experience a HIPAA Special Enrollment or COBRA qualifying event, or did not have the need to file an ERISA claim or appeal, you do not need to take any action.
+If you did not experience a HIPAA Special Enrollment or COBRA qualifying event or did not have the need to file an ERISA claim or appeal, you do not need to take any action.
+If any of these events occur after July 10, 2023, the Outbreak timing extensions will no longer apply and the plan will apply its normal plan rules.